cedenoruel/OpenADMET-ExpansionRx-Blind-Challenge/README.md

 ## Methodology Report

-Our approach is similar to my submission to the *ASAP-Polaris-OpenADMET Challenge* described in our recent publication
+My approach is similar to my submission to the *ASAP-Polaris-OpenADMET Challenge* described in our recent publication

 Deep Learning vs Classical Methods in Potency and ADME Prediction: Insights from a Computational Blind Challenge.
 *J. Chem.
 Inf.
 Model.
 2025, 65 (24), 13115–13131.*